00cedke/WiiUHacking/README.md

 # How to active cheat code ?
 ![image1](https://i.imgur.com/OkdiZVG.png)
-You need connect libs kernel with writeKernel functions.
+You need libs kernel for add function writeKernelFunctions !